 - Adding organic fertiliser to agricultural lands increases crop quality and quantity, increasing income and health.

-As inputs, raw water, solar energy and animal manure are converted to potable water, electricity, biogas and organic fertiliser.
+As inputs, raw water, agricultural waste, solar energy and animal manure are converted to potable water, electricity, biogas and organic fertiliser.
 These are stored at the installation site within the community and distributed to meet consumer demand on a “pre-pay-for-service” basis.